andrewluetgers/loot/README.md

     attributes eg. {title: "my title", value: 2}
     an object can be followed by an array or a string (selector or innerHTML)
     * __[selector (String), attributes (Object), children (Array)]__
+    * lots more, you can embed partials as siblings or children (wrapped in an array) see tests for examples.

   ``` javascript